Automox Remote Tools with Splashtop – Full User Guide

 Updates

-Both the Splashtop RMM App and Streamer appear in the Third‑Party Software Catalog and can be updated using standard Automox patch policies.
+Both the Splashtop RMM App and Streamer appear in the Third-Party Software Support and can be updated using standard Automox patch policies.

 Uninstalling the Streamer

-- Worklet‑based uninstallation from the Software Lifecycle catalog
+- Worklet-based uninstall from the Software Lifecycle catalog.

 Audit Trail, Security, and Compliance